This oven-baked cod is perfect for nights when you don’t want to slave away in the kitchen. It’s moist, tender, and super citrusy!

 Ways to Serve Oven-Baked Cod

-Serve cod alongside your favorite grain and veggie side dish for a well-rounded meal.
+Serve cod alongside your favorite grain and veggie side dish for a well-rounded meal, or along side seafoods favorite sauce- tartar sauce.
 If you need some ideas, quinoa, buckwheat, and steamed rice are all great options.
 For veggies sides, oven-roasted asparagus or sautéed zucchini work great.
 Additionally, this buttery cod is great as a protein topper for caesar salad (it complements the tangy dressing super well).

 Making cod for a party?
 Arrange the fillets on a nice serving platter and garnish them with lemon wedges and fresh parsley.
 Make sure to snap a pic because it’s going to be Instagram-worthy!